 A mutual fund is an investment fund run by a professional money manager that collects capital from many different investors, then invests that large sum of pooled money into different assets.
 A Hang Seng fund (also commonly known as an index fund) allows you to invest in all 50 of the Hang Seng Index’s stocks at once, which mitigates your risk since you’re holding a large, diversified batch of stocks.
 A mutual fund is bought through a broker, or directly from the company that administers a Hang Seng fund.

 One downside of a mutual fund is that it can only be bought at the end of the stock market’s trading day, meaning you won’t be able to start Hang Seng trading during regular market trading hours as is possible if investing using an ETF.
 Another is that mutual funds charge higher fees than ETFs do.
-So if you’re going to invest in a Hang Seng Index mutual fund, you’ll probably want to buy and hold for a longer stretch of time, since it’s more difficult and more expensive to trade than an ETF.
+So you’ll probably want to buy and hold for a longer stretch of time, since it’s more difficult and more expensive to trade than an ETF.

 2. Use our top tips to be a successful investor